Anas Sarwar: Labour independence supporters

+2024 UK general election

+At the 2024 United Kingdom general election, Labour won with a landslide victory, winning 411 seats across the United Kingdom, with Scottish Labour winning 37 of the 57 Scottish seats in what was also considered a landslide.
+Sarwar said "this is a historic day for Scotland and for the entire UK.
+People are waking up to the news that after 14 years of Conservative government, after 14 years of chaos and division, it has come to an end and Scotland and the UK has elected a Labour government".

 Personal life

 Sarwar is married to Furheen Sarwar, who works as an NHS dentist.
-The couple has three young children.
-He is a Muslim.
+The couple have three young children.
 He owns a quarter share of his family's cash-and-carry wholesale business; his share was valued in 2016 as worth between £2.7 million and £4.8 million.
-In September 2017, Sarwar transferred his shareholding to a discretionary trust for the benefit of his three young children, so that he could not personally access the assets or dividends.
+In September 2017, Sarwar transferred his shareholding to a discretionary trust for the benefit of his three children, so that he could not personally access the assets or dividends.

 He is the president of the Sarwar Foundation, and is teetotal.